 A true shift in the paradigm between criminal justice and behavioral health will embody an effective jail diversion system that fosters an ongoing and successful exchange of information among courts, criminal justice agencies, behavioral health professionals, government and non-government organizations to achieve a substantial positive change in the way individuals with mental illness are treated in our communities.

 The leaders in criminal justice and behavioral health participating in this effort strive to end the criminalization of individuals with mental illness by supporting proven strategies that promote early intervention, access to effective treatments, a planned re-entry and the preservation of public safety.

-Chairperson: Ralph Diaz, Secretary, California Department of Corrections and Rehabilitation (CDCR)
+Chairperson: Kathleen Allison, Secretary, California Department of Corrections and Rehabilitation (CDCR)